-Agency: Date: Contact Person: Phone: This letter is to request a waiver f licensure for the following employee under Section 5600.2, We and Institutions Code. l,Print Name , am applying for a licensure waiver. l earned a degree on I initially registered with the Board of ehavioral Sciences (BBS) on Responsibility Statement.
-I understar registration.
-I understand that I must QM must receive renewal of the BBS in Internship Registration, BBS licensure status printout, and BBS Supervised that my waiver will expire six (6) years from the initial date of BBS emain registered with the BBS and under supervision until I become licens gistration prior to the expiration date.
-I will not be considered waived for tration to expire.
-If there is a change in supervisor, I must submit a new Book Quality Management (QM).
-Applicant:Signature and Date Date: This Statement meets the requirements for supervision in lieu of the stement if the candidate is in the testing process for licensure.
-As the agency supervisor, I attest that have and will maintain a current license in good standing in California.
-I education in the area of clinical supervision to competently supervise tra Clinical Supervisor's Name Type of licensure: Print Name
+Agency: Date:

+Contact Person: Phone:

+This letter is to request a waive er of licensure for the following em and Institutions Code. nployee under Section 5600.2, Welfare

+l,Print Name , am applying for a licensure e waiver.

+l earned a degree on -

+of Behavioral Sciences (BBS) on

+Date

+registration.
+I understand that I must OM must receive renewal of the BB S registration prior to the expiration da egistration to expire.
+If there is a chang under supervision until I become licensed. ate.
+I will not be considered waived for any te in supervisor, I must submit a new BBS

+Applicant: Date:

+Signature and Date

+SUPERVISOR'S STATEMEN T - This Statement meets the require ements for supervision in lieu of the

+Statement if the candidate is in the

+As the agency supervisor, I attest th hat I have and will maintain a current li icense in good standing in California.
+I have

+ervision to competently supervise trainees,

+interns and associates.

+Clinical Supervisor's Name Type of lie censure:

+Clinical Supervisor: